The Excel Choose function returns a value from an array, that corresponds to a supplied index number (position).

 The Excel Choose function can be used to assign the correct value to the cells of Column B, as shown below:

-Further information and examples of the Excel Choose Function can be found on the Microsoft Office website.
+For further information and examples of the Excel Choose Function, see the Microsoft Office website.

 If you get an error from the Excel Choose Function, this is likely to be one of the following: